pulse2percept/pulse2percept/README.md

     $ cd pulse2percept
     ```

-    Make sure to replace `<Your User Name>` above with your actualy GitHub user
+    Make sure to replace `<Your User Name>` above with your actual GitHub user
     name.

 3. Install all packages listed in `requirements.txt`: